 In addition to what you'll pick up from some of the news sites listed above, some cool places to visit if you're looking for tech startup ideas include Product Hunt, the startup ideas forum on Reddit and here is a cool tech startup funding map, which shows which tech startups are currently getting the most venture capital funding.

 Funding Rounds for startups can generally be broken into two groups.
 Angel Investors, which are high-net worth investors that support most seed fundings, and venture capital funding, which is the source behind most Series A fundings and subsequent funding rounds.
-If you're looking for Angel investors, an excellent resource is the Angel Capital Association, which has this extensive Angel list of members by region.
-For venture capital financing, Wikipedia's List of Venture Capital Firms is a dynamic list of the top 100 or so firms.
-Since its continuously updated from people around the world, this is a good place to start for up to date information.
+If you're looking for Angel investors, here is an extensive directory of Angel Investor Groups.
+Fundz also has a directory of venture capital firms.

 Crowdfunding for tech startups is still in a nascent stage due to high relative expense and limitations on amount raised, though some small tech startups may want to or need to go this route.
 You can learn more about the regulation crowdfunding requirements from the SEC.
 In addition, This intrastate crowdfunding directory provides links to statewide legislation and regulation.
 Here is FINRA's list of participating crowdfunding portals.